kadena-io/chainweb-node/README.md

 <p>&nbsp;</p>

-# Kadena
+# Kadena Public Blockchain
---

-Kadena is a fast, secure, and scalable blockchain using the Chainweb consensus protocl.
+Kadena is a fast, secure, and scalable blockchain using the Chainweb consensus protocol.
 Chainweb is a braided, parallelized Proof Of Work consensus mechanism that improves throughput and scalability while maintaining the security and integrity found in Bitcoin.

 Read our [whitepapers](https://www.kadena.io/whitepapers):